lucaslar/htw-kba-gr7-vocabduel-monorepo/README.md

     - In the following dialog:
         - Make sure you save the file in the repository root
         - Name it `class-diagram.uml`
-1. **Import the data** - Drag and drop each Java class, enum and interface of each module into the diagram (make sure you do not drop packages)
+1. **Import the data** - Drag and drop each Java class etc. to be displayed into the diagram (make sure you do not drop packages)
 1. **Show the data** - In the top bar, select:
     - _Fields_
     - _Methods_